-Think about how miserable and vulnerable you feel when you're really ill at home.
-Now multiply that misery by ten when you're alone in a country where medical standards are questionable, you don't speak the language, and you're not sure what you've got!
+Think about how miserable and vulnerable you feel when you're sick at home.
+Now multiply that misery by 10 when you're in a country where medical standards are questionable, you don't speak the language, and you're not sure what illness you've got.

-So we asked our travel experts for their top tips on how to stay healthy while you're on the road:
+We asked our travel experts for their top tips on how to stay healthy while traveling, no matter where you might be.

-In most developing countries, the tap water is NOT safe to drink.
-Drink sterilised or bottled water (making sure the seal on the bottle is intact) and carry enough with you during the day to prevent dehydration.
-Even use it to brush your teeth.
-When in restaurants, ask for drinks without ice.
+In most developing countries, tap water is not safe to drink.
+Drink sterilized water, and carry enough with you during the day to prevent dehydration.
+For extra caution, use purified water to brush your teeth.
+When you're at a bar or restaurant, always ask for drinks without ice.

-In developing countries, be wary of trying dishes that include uncooked produce (salads, fresh fruit, and vegetables).
-Fruits that can be peeled (bananas, mangoes etc.) are generally safe to eat.
+Always be wary of dishes that include uncooked produce – salads, fresh fruit or vegetables.
+Fruits that can be peeled (bananas, mangoes) are generally safe to eat.
 Beware of frozen foods that may have been thawed and re-frozen, and of undercooked meat, fish or poultry.

 Mosquito bites are the cause of most tropical diseases, so dress to avoid getting bitten – wear long pants and long sleeves, especially at dusk.
 Use mosquito repellent on any exposed skin, and sleep under a mosquito net if one is provided (or travel with your own if you are camping or staying in remote areas).

-Of course, if romance happens along the way, practice safe sex.
-HIV/AIDs are widespread in many countries.
+If romance happens along the way, practice safe sex.
+HIV/AIDs is widespread in many countries.
 That means using a condom – and it's best to bring one from home, so you know it's safe.

 If you have to seek medical attention, make sure any needles or syringes are sterile and check any medications prescribed – examine any seals, read the contra-indications and beware of any likely side effects, particularly if you have any allergies.

-And finally, whilst we offer tips for your travel health and safety, please be aware that you need to make decisions based on your own circumstances and the local laws of the countries you will visit.
+While we offer tips for travel health and safety, you need to make decisions based on your own circumstances and the local laws of the countries you are visiting.

-It is best to check with your Foreign Affairs/State Dept and the World Health Organisation for the most up to date information in this area.
+Check with your Government's travel advisory and the World Health Organization for the most up to date information.